nextgraph-org/nextgraph-rs/DEV-ALLELO.md

 - copy the second invitation link, change the port of the http://localhost:14400 part to be port 1421
 - open this link in your browser
 - enter a username and password, by example: admin / admin
+- log in with this username and password
-- open your console log, and copy the USER PRIV_KEY that is displayed in a warning (you will maybe need it later)
+- open your web-browser's console log, and copy the USER PRIV_KEY that is displayed in a warning (you will maybe need it later)

 If you only need one wallet, you can continue using this admin wallet, and you don't need to do the next step.